-PHY 6361-Advanced Endocrinology. terms of recent advances in the areas of assay of endocrine gland function, control of hormone secretion, actions of hormones, mechanisms of action, and the interrelationships among hormones.
+PHY 6361 - Advanced Endocrinology.
+Various endocrinopathies are discussed in terms of recent advances in the areas of assay of endocrine gland function, control of hormone secretion, actions of hormones, mechanisms of action, and the interrelationships among hormones.
 PHY 6362-Endocrinology of Pregnancy.
+Topics pertain to the role of endocrine glands in the support of the fetus, the maternal-fetal exchange, the development of endocrine function in the fetus, and the changes occurring at birth.